Faculty of Economics and Administrative Sciences

 It is aimed for students to be able to make simple sentences while expressing themselves.
 Speaking, writing, listening, and reading skills are reinforced by using the necessary materials and information to maximize student participation in the classroom environment.

-FLS-303 Second Foreign Language I (Spanish)
+FLR-303 Second Foreign Language I (Russian)

 ECO-305 Money and Banking